Approximate Isomorphism of Metric Structures: Introduction

 All four of the distances mentioned---Banach-Mazur, Kadets, Gromov-Hausdorff, and Lipschitz---can be expressed in terms of `correlations,' i.e.\ total surjective relations between the structures in question (bijections being a special case of correlations) and some notion of `distortion' that measures how good of an approximation of isomorphism the given correlation is.
 Our formalism will use this as a starting point, defining distortion in terms of certain appropriate designated collections of formulas, called `distortion systems.'
 This is a more syntactic way of looking at something very similar to the objects studied in \cite{OnPert}, but without the requirement that the correlations in question be functions.

-After giving three characterizations of our family of notions of approximate isomorphism and giving an explicit collection of formulas that captures the Banach-Mazur distance, we will extend the result of \cite{MSA} by giving Scott sentences for perturbation systems.
+After giving three characterizations of our family of notions of approximate isomorphism, we will give an explicit collection of formulas that captures the Banach-Mazur distance, giving a presentation of a result from \cite{Iovino95stablebanach} in a modern formalism.
+We will extend the result of \cite{MSA} by giving Scott sentences for perturbation systems.
+And finally, we will use our formalism to show that all rooted $\Rb$-trees of finite radius and all ultrametric spaces of finite radius are stable, improving a result of \cite{Carlisle2020}.

 Despite the limitations of \cite{OnPert} and \cite{MSA} it seems that they each settled on fairly natural formalisms.
 As we will see there are two well-behaved classes of distortion systems.
 The first includes the Banach-Mazur and Lipschitz distances and is roughly the same thing as the class of perturbation systems.
 The second includes the Gromov-Hausdorff and Kadets distances and fits fairly well into the weak modulus formalism of \cite{MSA}.
 We end the paper with a section detailing a simple pathological example of what can happen outside of these two nice classes.